Sheldon-Xiao9/moodify-webui/docs/en-US/README_EN.md

 This project is open-sourced under the MIT License.
 The MIT License is a permissive open-source license that allows you to freely use, modify, and distribute the code of this project, whether for commercial or non-commercial purposes.

-**What You Can Do**
+- **What You Can Do**
-Use this project's code to develop your own applications.
-Modify the code to meet your needs.
-Integrate the code into your commercial products.
-Redistribute the code (while retaining original license declarations).
+  - Use this project's code to develop your own applications
+  - Modify the code to meet your needs
+  - Integrate the code into your commercial products
+  - Redistribute the code (while retaining original license declarations)

-**What You Need to Do**
+- **What You Need to Do**
-Retain original copyright declarations and license text in your project.
-If you distribute modified code, you need to clearly mark the modifications you made.
+  - Retain original copyright declarations and license text in your project
+  - If you distribute modified code, you need to clearly mark the modifications you made

-**Responsibilities We Don't Bear**
+- **Responsibilities We Don't Bear**
-This project is provided "as is" without any express or implied warranties.
-Authors are not responsible for any losses that may result from using this project.
+  - This project is provided "as is" without any express or implied warranties
+  - Authors are not responsible for any losses that may result from using this project

 For complete license text, please refer to the [LICENSE](LICENSE) file in the project root directory.